SmogDr/edar_coursebook/docs/11-model.md

 <p class="caption">(\#fig:model-fits)There are many ways in R to overlay a linear fit onto a scatter plot</p>
 </div>

 Note that `geom_abline()` extends the line to the $X$ and $Y$ axis limits (beyond the reach of the actual data).
 This type of extrapolation is sometimes frowned upon because you don't have data out there.
-In the case of Figure \@ref(fig:model-fits), this isn't such a bid deal because we set our plot limits to closely match our data limits.
+In the case of Figure \@ref(fig:model-fits), this isn't such a big deal because we set our plot limits to closely match our data limits.
 We will come back to these plots later on, as we examine our model assumptions.

 ### OLS Diagnostics
 In this section, we will run through our list of [OLS assumptions](#OLS_assum) for each of the models to prove that our models are proper and to help us decide which is better.